 - Protect Your Phone - In terms of waterproofness and durability, the iPhone needs to be treated as you would treat a non-waterproof camera, unlike a Garmin which is designed for outdoor conditions.

-Lifeproof makes low-profile light-weight completely waterproof cases, which we use when hiking in very wet environments.
+LifeProof makes low-profile light-weight completely waterproof cases, which we use in very wet environments.

 - OpenStreetMap - Spend an hour learning about OpenStreetMap (aka OSM).

 OSM is a free map of the world, and many iPhone apps are based on map content from OSM.